 In this lesson, you will learn how to write one of the most well-known forms of poetry: the sonnet.
 Made popular by William Shakespeare, the sonnet has a very specific structure of rhyme and rhythm that must be followed.
 Keep reading to learn the ins and outs of this type of poetry.

 CRASH!
 BANG!
 BOING!
 Did you know that sounds like these are not just noises, but a part of poetry?
 In this lesson, you will learn all about onomatopoeia poems and the description of sound in poetry.

 31. Odes: Lesson for Kids

 Do you have someone or something that you think is super amazing?
 Well, you might want to learn how to write an ode!
 Not only will this lesson give you some ode-writing tips, it will also share what an ode is, as well as some famous examples.

 In the English language, sometimes words don't always mean exactly what they say.
 Idioms are used in our language every day and even in our poetry.
 In this lesson, you'll learn about idiom poems.

 33. Hyperbole Poems: Lesson for Kids

 Have you ever exaggerated something?
-Maybe it was the size of the fish you caught or how much homework your least favorite teacher assigned.
-In this lesson, you will learn about exaggeration and how it is used in hyperbole poems.
+Maybe it was the size of the fish you caught or how much homework your least-favorite teacher assigned.
+In this lesson, you'll learn about exaggeration and how it is used in hyperbole poems.